 Signs and tests

 Blood tests will be done to check calcium, phosphorus, and PTH levels.
-Urine tests may also be done.
+You may also need urine tests.

-Calcium and vitamin D supplements are prescribed to maintain proper calcium levels.
-If blood phosphate levels remain high, a low-phosphorus diet or medicines called phosphate binders (such as calcium carbonate or calcium acetate) may be necessary.
+Your doctor will recommend calcium and vitamin D supplements to maintain proper calcium levels.
+If blood phosphate levels are high, you may need to follow a low-phosphorus diet or take medicines called phosphate binders (such as calcium carbonate or calcium acetate).

 Low blood calcium in pseudohypoparathyroidism is usually milder than in other forms of hypoparathyroidism.